How iteration order influences convergence and stability in deep learning: Introduction

 Namely, standard training algorithms, such as stochastic gradient descent (SGD), Adam, and other gradient-based optimizers, are iterative processes.
 At each step, these algorithms update the network parameters $\theta$ using a randomly sampled data batch $B_i$.
-This update can be formalized as a transformation, $\theta' = T_i(\theta)$, where $\theta'$ represents the new parameter value, aiming to reduce the training loss on batch $B_i$.
+This update can be formalized as a transformation, $\theta' = T_i(\theta)$, where $\theta'$ represents the new parameter value.
 Because at each step $i$ the batch $B_i$ is randomly sampled, the update operator $T_i$ can be formalized as a random operator.
 For instance, in the case of SGD, the random operator is defined by the update rule $T_i(\theta) = \theta - h \nabla L_{B_i}(\theta)$, where $L_{B_i}$ is the loss function evaluated on batch $B_i$ and $h$ is the learning rate.
 The sequence of parameter updates generated by these iterations, starting from an initial parameter value $\theta$, defines the standard learning trajectory, which we will refer to as the \emph{forward trajectory}:

-{\bf Notation:} To conserve notation, we write $T_i T_j$ to denote the mapping composition $T_i \circ T_j$ ; i.e., $T_i T_j(\theta) = T_i(T_j(\theta))$.
+{\bf Notation:} To conserve notation, we write $T_i T_j$ to denote the mapping composition $T_i \circ T_j$; i.e., $T_i T_j(\theta) = T_i(T_j(\theta))$.

 Moderate or large learning rates and small batches, when used with the standard forward trajectory for training, tend to destabilize common gradient-based optimizers, causing convergence and stability issues.
 Consequently, learning rate schedules have become essential as an attempt to encourage proper convergence of the loss during training.
-Our key contribution, which we support with both theoretical analysis and empirical results (see Figure \ref{figure:training_losses_cifar10_resnet18} and Appendix \ref{appendix:experiment_details}), is in demonstrating that reversing the iteration order--what we call the \emph{backward trajectory}--leads to significantly more stable convergence.
-Specifically, the backward trajectory consists of iterates generated by applying the training batches in reverse order; i.e.,
+Our key contribution, which we support with both theoretical analysis and empirical results (see \cref{figure:training_losses_cifar10_resnet18,appendix:experiment_details}), is in demonstrating that reversing the batch composition order to produce an iterate at a given step--what we call the \emph{backward trajectory}--leads to significantly more stable convergence.
+Specifically, the backward trajectory consists of iterates generated by composing the training batches in reverse order; i.e.,